 "Rhythm is provided not by the story but by the actors, by the play of the actors.
 I understand the temporality without forgetting that this is a life and that it is happening."

-Hungarian whales III: The nuclear bunker of Pécel built by Soviets in 1946 near Budapest.
+Hungarian whales IV: The nuclear bunker of Pécel built by Soviets in 1946 near Budapest.
 Bettina Barna, who took a series of photos, points out that the young Makovecz was captured by Paul Virilio's architectutral analyzes of bunkers.
 Link to Barna's website.

 In organic architecture, the paradigm of the inviolate interior of a living body is an often evoked metaphor.
 The whale’s physiognomy and cultural connotations (first of all because of its resemblance with Noah’s ark) let this animal appear as an organic, living creature simultaneously able to function as a house-like shelter for humans.

-Hungarian whales VI: The 268 meter long Hungarian Parliament was meant to symbolize the political function of the second capital of the Austro-Hungarian monarchy.
+Hungarian whales VIII: The 268 meter long Hungarian Parliament was meant to symbolize the political function of the second capital of the Austro-Hungarian monarchy.
 Its size was found uncanny already when it was built.
 In 1920, the bicameral system for which it was conceived, was switched to a unicameral system.
 The change deprived the entire northern half of the building of its function (it can now be rented for conferences).
 Most recently, the 386-member parliament has been almost halved by V. Orbán’s new legislation.
 As a result, the parliament lies like a stranded, half-empty whale on the claimed land of the former Tömö Square.
 Endre Dányi has called the parliament an “inhabited ruin.”